-Enidah leads the Kebun Iskul project, cultivating vegetables for sale, while also teaching Iskul students how to plant vegetables.
+Enidah leads the Kebun Iskul project, cultivating vegetables for sale, while teaching Iskul students how to plant vegetables.
 This hydroponic garden addresses the challenge of accessing fresh vegetables on Omadal Island, offering the community a reliable local source.

+DELAH

-DELAH "The proactive child who rose above all expectations" In charge of Pandanus Weaving and Selling
+"The proactive child who rose above all expectations" In charge of Pandanus Weaving and Selling

-Delah is the classmate of Enidah and Bilkuin since August 2015. when she was about 11 years old.
+Delah has been classmate of Enidah and Bilkuin since August 2015, when she was about 11 years old.
 Delah has nine siblings and her family earns RM5 daily.
-Her older brother is also the graduate of class 2020, and her younger brother is currently enrolled in Iskul.
-Delah is a hardworking and proactive child.
-While working as a housekeeper with one of the Malaysian families, she was also learning from the school-going children.
+Her older brother was in the graduate of class 2020, and her younger brother is currently enrolled in Iskul.

+While working as a housekeeper with a Malaysian family, she was also learning from the school-going children.
 This has undeniably boosted her progress compared to her peers.
-When the new intake of students resume in July 2019, she courageously steps up to teach in Iskul despite having no prior experience and training.
-Many students attending her class have enjoyed her kindness and patience when teaching.
-She is also leads a project that creates a stream of income for the stateless women - selling hand-woven pandanus mats, a collaboration with Yayasan Gamuda.
+When the new intake of students resumed in July 2019, she courageously stepped up to teach in Iskul despite having no prior experience and training.

+Many students attending her class have enjoyed her kindness and patience.

+She also leads a project that creates a stream of income for stateless women-selling hand woven pandanus mats in a collaboration with Yayasan Gamuda.